developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/featuredemo/index.md

 3. Select a scanner to use

 4. After selecting a scanner, click **Enable**.
-This will allow you to start and stop the chosen scanner on your device.
+This will start the chosen scanner on the device.

 5. Press start and try scanning the image below